lee-lindley/vim_plsql_syntax/README.md

 | ![screenshot1_original_elflord.gif](images/screenshot1_original_elflord.gif) |
 | ![screenshot2_original_elflord.gif](images/screenshot2_original_elflord.gif) |

-## New syntax file using legacy setting with *elflord.vim* color file
+## New PL/SQL syntax file using legacy setting with *elflord.vim* color file

+Much of it matches up with the original with better parsing of literals and support for more Oracle syntax and keywords.

 ```vim
 :let plsql_legacy_sql_keywords = 1